 Swiping Right on Bloom Filters

-Anyone who has used a mobile dating app has been asked to swipe through a list of faces, picking out the ones they want to talk to and kicking the rest to the digital curb.
+Anyone who has used a mobile dating app has been asked to swipe through faces and pick out the ones they want to connect with.
 Swiping is simple and easy, but serving up those millions of faces to phones around the world is not.

 Building the infrastructure to support tens of millions of swipes every day presents a substantial number of technical challenges.
 At OkCupid, we recently tackled the challenge of storing all of our users’ swipes more efficiently.